When Will UDISE Portal Open 2026-27 – Module-Wise Schedule, Live Status Check & Preparation Guide

 5. If login fails completely with "Invalid credentials" — check whether you are on the correct URL and whether the portal is under maintenance

 The key distinction: logging in successfully ≠ portal is open for data entry.
 You can log in year-round.
 The question is whether the 2026-27 data entry session has been activated.
-Only the dashboard modules showing active entry options confirms that the UDISE portal is open for the current session.
+Only the dashboard modules showing active entry options confirm that the system has opened the UDISE portal for the current session.

 ⚠️